-The Second Language Studies (SLS) Graduate Program Handbook describes the SLS Program, outlines the steps in the application process, lists degree requirements, reviews the courses that are taught in the program, contains copies of forms needed for program advancement, and describes the policies and procedures related to the SLS Program at Michigan State University.
-If you have questions about the content of the SLS Graduate Handbook, please email us.
-Click to access the Handbook.
+The Second Language Studies (SLS) Ph.D.
+Program Graduate Handbook describes the policies and procedures related to the SLS Ph.D.
+Program within the Applied Linguistics Program, which also houses the MA TESOL graduate degree program, and within the Department of Linguistics, Languages, and Cultures (LiLaC) at Michigan State University.
+If you have questions about the contents of the SLS Graduate Handbook, please email us.

 Linguistics & SLA Librarian at the MSU Libraries